folio-org/mod-agreements/doc/AccessControl/AccessControl.md

 Each type is expected to come with its own `plugin` implementation library, `PolicyEngineImplementor` etc.

-### AccessPolicyTypeIds
+### GroupedExternalPolicies

-This class represents a grouped collection of policy id strings, grouped by `AccessPolicyType`.
+This class represents a grouped collection of policies, grouped by `AccessPolicyType`.
 These have fields:

 - name: A descriptive name for the group, mostly useful for human readable reasons like an API response
-- policyIds: A list of strings containing the identifiers of various policies for a given `AccessPolicyType`
+- policies: A list ExternalPolicy objects for a given `AccessPolicyType`
-- type: The `AccessPolicyType` to which this group of policy ids belongs.
+- type: The `AccessPolicyType` to which this group of policies belongs.

 ### PolicyControlled